wusatosi/exemplar/README.md

 #include <beman/exemplar/identity.hpp>
 ```

+> [!NOTE]
+>
+> `beman.exemplar` headers are to be included with the `beman/exemplar/` directories prefixed.
+> It is not supported to alter include search paths to spell the include target another way.
+For instance,
+> `#include <identity.hpp>` is not a supported interface.

 How you will link your project against `beman.exemplar` will depend on your build system.
 CMake instructions are provided in following sections.